Vignerons du Sommierois (co-op), Viognier, IGP Pays D’Oc, Languedoc, France, 2016

 Appearance: clear and bright, pale intensity lemon, showing tears.

-Palate: dry, medium acidity, medium (+) alcohol, full body, a velvety lightly oily texture and a perceptible grip, medium (+) intensity, with flavours of ripe apricot, hints of mandarin segments and lychee, broom, almond oil.
+Palate: dry, medium acidity, medium (+) alcohol, full body, a velvety lightly oily texture and a perceptible grip, medium (+) intensity, with flavours of ripe apricot, hints of mandarin segments and lychee, gorse flower, almond oil.
 A medium length with a clean tinned apricot and mandarin finish with a very light grip.

 Quality: good, well-balanced acidity with alcohol; has seen extended skin maceration at low temperature – witnessed by the grip, showing simple complexity, but with good intensity and flavour concentration, following into a modest length.